Yatta Zoe: 1960s–2023: Dance groups, notable performances, and cultural initiative

-Zoe toured Africa, Europe and the Americas during the 1960s and 1970s, and networked with renowned singers Fela Kuti and Makeba.
+Zoe toured Africa, Europe and the Americas during the 1960s and 1970s, and networked with Fela Kuti and Makeba.
 Between 1964 and the mid-1980s, she released twenty-four singles and six albums in the Gola and Mandinka languages.
 Yatta Zoe at FESTAC, her live album and debut project, was released through King Sunny Adé's record label.
 Zoe is known for the hit singles "You Took My Lappa", "All the Pocket Pickers (Have Gone to Bella Yalla)", "Young Girls, Stop Drinking Lysol", "Don't Lie", "Mano River Union", and "Tolbert Yesi".
 Zoe has been called the "Queen of Liberian Folk" and has a four-decade music career.
 She worked as a costume designer and recruitment officer in the later years of her career.
 Additionally, she trained MICAT's previous National Cultural Troupe.
 (Note: MICAT is an acronym for the Ministry of Information, Cultural Affairs and Tourism.)
 On November 29, 2019, Zoe started a national cultural initiative to encourage Liberians of all ages to reignite their love of storytelling.
 The initiative began with the Mano River Youth Heritage Awareness Fest, which had the theme "Telling Stories, Not Lies".